ziadsadek999/Level-Up/README.md

 # Code Style

-The application is built in Client/Server architecture, where the server logic is written in `server` directory and the client is in `client` directory.
+The application is built in Client/Server architecture, where the server logic is written in the `server` directory and the client is in the `client` directory.

 ## Technology

-Level Up uses a number of open source projects to work properly:
+Level Up uses a number of open-source projects to work properly:

 - [React](https://reactjs.org/) - Front-end
 - [mui](https://mui.com/) - UI